getSpag/PET-Simulation/README.md

 ![gif sinogram](https://github.com/user-attachments/assets/d82d30c9-4003-4293-8279-ff342061e445)

+Utilized C++ and OpenCV to animate the Forward Projection of a noiseless sinogram based on random emitter locations.
+This will eventually be compared with a noisy sinogram from simulated annihilation events, in the context of their reconstruction via Filtered Back Projection.

 I really wrote most of this code, but AI did help out (Cursor).
 Cursor was mainly for documentation questions and debugging.

+---

+# Part 2 - Filtered Backprojection Method

+# Part 3 - Annihilation Simulation